2020 Delhi riots: Investigation

 On 27 February 2020, the Delhi Police reported that two Special Investigation Teams (SIT) had been formed to investigate the violence.
 DCP Joy Tirkey and DCP Rajesh Deo were appointed head of these SITs respectively, along with four Assistant Commissioners in each team.
 Additional Commissioner of crime branch, B.K.
 Singh, was announced to be supervising the work of the SITs.
 On 28 February 2020, the police also called in forensic science teams, who visited the crime scenes to collect evidence.

 As of 7 March 2020, police had registered 690 FIRs and around 2200 individuals involved in the violence were taken into custody.
 Some activists were charged with offences under the Indian Penal code and the Arms Act.
 Their friends and relatives alleged that they were tortured in custody.
 During a parliamentary debate over the riots on 11 March, Home Minister Amit Shah stated that rioters who had come from Uttar Pradesh had been identified.

 In 2021, Mohd Wasim, Mohd Ayaz and Khalid were arrested for involvement in the murder of Delhi Police head constable Ratan Lal.
-In 2022, an unnammed woman and a man named Munjtajim was arrested for Ratan Lal and Intelligence Bureau officer Ankit Sharma's murder respectively.
+In 2022, an unnamed woman and a man named Munjtajim were arrested for Ratan Lal and Intelligence Bureau staffer Ankit Sharma's murder respectively.